brain-link/scanhub/_sources/techdoc_dd.rst.txt

 Overview of the System
 ======================

-The A4IM scanner is an innovative low-field Magnetic Resonance Imaging (MRI) device, specifically designed for high-quality imaging of the human brain and extremities.
+The A4IM scanner is an innovative low-field Magnetic Resonance Imaging (MRI) device, specifically designed for high-quality imaging of the human head and extremities.
 Utilizing permanent magnets, the A4IM scanner distinguishes itself from traditional high-field MRI systems that use superconducting magnets.
 This low-field approach allows for a more compact design and reduced operational costs while still providing detailed images.
 The system is intended for use in healthcare facilities such as hospitals, clinics, and diagnostic centers.

 The A4IM scanner comprises several key components that work in harmony to deliver high-resolution imaging capabilities: